 Then we decided to add sound effects to some other activities that are positive indicators for our business.

-When a new site visitor opens an account and becomes an official user, Lionel Richie sings
+When a new site visitor opens an account, Lionel Richie sings…

-When we receive a new quote request from a new customer we hear
+When we receive a quote request from a new customer, we hear Austin Powers yell…